kormixensnik34/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the power of modularity and abstraction to manage complexity and promote reuse."